gflewis/datapump/docs/index.md

 ## Run an SNDML Scan

-On your Linux or Windows server, type the following command
+On your Linux or Windows server, type this command:

     java -ea -jar <jarfilename> -p <profilename> --scan

 The `--scan` command looks for any **Job Run** records that are **Ready**, and executes them.

 As the job executes, the **Job Run** record will be updated, and rows will be appended to the **Job Run Logs** related list.

+When each job completes, `--scan` checks for new **Job Run** records that are **Ready**.
+If none are found then the Java program terminates.

 ## Run an SNDML Daemon

+To scan for jobs in an infinite loop, execute SNDML in **daemon** mode using this command:

+    java -ea -jar <jarfilename> -p <profilename> --daemon

+By default, `--daemon` will scan for new jobs every 2 minutes.
+This can be changed by setting the value of the **Connection Profile** property `daemon.interval_seconds`.

 ## Action Types
 There are several types of jobs.